 We can say that thinking of Deliveroo as just a delivery app is a little narrow-sighted.
 It’s a technology company that runs an algorithm called “Frank” that helped cutting delivery time by 20% which allowed couriers to earn more, restaurants to increase their sales, and -obviously- customers to get their foods faster.

 Foodhub is a UK only food delivery startup from Stoke-On-Trent and founded by Adi Mula and Mohammed Shakil.
 It partners mostly with local restaurants.
 So, if you want to support your local small businesses Foodhub can help you with that.
+One of the advantages of Foodhub is that there are no commissions charged to partner restaurants.
+That’s why you can get your food delivered at a cheaper rate sometimes without any additional discounts.

 Uber Eats is one of the largest food delivery apps around the globe, serving customers in 45 countries and more than 6,000 cities.
 It has over 600,000 partners.
 Uber Eats was founded in 2014 as a sub-company of the rideshare app Uber, and it expanded to the UK in 2016.
 Residents in more than 60 towns across the country enjoy Uber Eats’ delivery service.